goblet/goblet_gcp_client/README.md

 By default responses will be written to the `/tests/data` folder.
 You can customize this by setting `G_TEST_DATA_DIR` env variable.

+Setting the `G_MOCK_CREDENTIALS` environment variable will use AnonymousCredentials.

 ```python
 def TestDeploy(self):
     monkeypatch.setenv("G_HTTP_TEST", "RECORD")